 Find out the Cost of Hiring a Financial Planner

-Financial advisor fees vary.
-Some advisors charge fees in the form of commissions; others in the form of an hourly rate, or percentage of your account value.
-Here are the six most common ways financial advisors charge fees.
+Financial planner fees vary.
+Some financial advisors charge fees in the form of commissions; others in the form of an hourly rate or percentage of your account value.
+Here are the six most common ways financial planners charge fees:

 - Percentage of assets that they manage on your behalf, typically anywhere from 1% - 2% per year.
 The more assets you have, the lower the fee.